 People with specific health conditions were asked to carry out shielding at the beginning of the pandemic as they were at the highest risk of being severely affected if they contracted COVID-19.

-If you were shielding make sure you sign up up for the text alert service - so you can keep updated on the infection rate in your local area and get extra advice as we progress through the easing of lockdown measures.
+You can still sign up for the Scottish Government's text alert service if you have not already done so.
+This will be useful for any further advice issued to those on the highest risk list.
 You can sign up by sending your Community Health Index (CHI) number to 0786 006 4525.
 You can find your CHI number in the letters you've had from the Scottish Government.

 The Scottish Government will never ask you for sensitive personal information or your banking details.
 If you receive a suspicious text message, you can report it by calling Police Scotland on 101.

 These links may be helpful:

-- Scottish Government advice for those on the shielding list
+- Scottish Government advice for those on the highest risk list

 - You can apply for a face covering exemption card if you have a condition which prevents you from wearing one